JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 > My demo ephemeral namespace is "***protective-mouse***".
 Therefore my public domain is "***protective-mouse***.sales-demo.f5demos.com".

 3. Under the *Origin Pools* section, click "Add Item".
 4. The method for "Select Origin Pool Method" should be "Origin Pool".
-Under the "Origin Pool" dropdown menu, select the "fronted-public" you created earlier.
+Under the "Origin Pool" dropdown menu, select the "frontend-public" you created earlier.
 5. Click "Apply" to return to the previous screen.
 6. Back in the *HTTP Load Balancer* creation menu, scroll down to the section *Other Settings*.
 7. The value "Internet" has been selected by default under "VIP Advertisement".